laurabpaulsen/MEG_portfolio/README.md

 ├── preprocessing
 │   ├── check_ica.ipynb                     Notebook for checking ICA components
 │   ├── prep_for_classification.py          Preprocessing data for classification
-│   ├── run_ica.py                          Run ICA on data
-├── sanity_checks                           Code used for sanity checks and results ├── env_to_ipykernel.sh                     Let env be used as kernel in jupyter notebook ├── generate_session_info.py                Bad channels, tmin, tmax, etc.
+│   └── run_ica.py                          Generate ICA solutions for all subjects and runs ├── sanity_checks                           Code used for sanity checks and results ├── env_to_ipykernel.sh                     Let env be used as kernel in jupyter notebook ├── generate_session_info.py                Bad channels, tmin, tmax, etc.